mazhe/lualdap/docs/manual.md

 LuaLDAP will always use a string to represent the DN of any entry.

 A more precise definition can be found on the LDAP documentation.
-A list of some of these files can be found in [Related documentation](manual.md#related-documentation) section.
+A list of some of these resources can be found in [Related documentation](manual.md#related-documentation) section.

-# Initialization functions
+# Instantiation functions

-LuaLDAP provides a single way to connect to an LDAP server:
+LuaLDAP provides some ways to create a LDAP connection object:

 ### `lualdap.open_simple (hostname, who, password, usetls, timeout)`

 Initializes a session with an LDAP server.

-The argument `hostname` may contain a blank-separated list of hosts to try to connect to, and each host may optionally by of the form host:port.
+The argument `hostname` may contain a blank-separated list of hosts to try to connect to, and each host may optionally by of the form _host:port_.

 The argument `who` should be the [distinguished name](manual.md#distinguished-names) of the entry that has the password to be checked against